203 Stouffer Hall

 Tuesdays 5:00–5:30 p.m.
 Thursdays 2:00–4:30 p.m.

-Michelle Bruno joined the IUP faculty in 2006.
+Michelle Bruno (she/her/hers) joined the IUP faculty in 2006.
 She is an LPC and was also trained as a school counselor.
 She received her master’s degree and doctorate at the Ohio State University in counselor education.
 Her dissertation focused on the role of trauma

 and family factors on mental health outcomes among female status offenders.
 Bruno attended Chatham College, where she received a bachelor’s degree in psychology and certification in elementary education.
 Recently, she completed a sports counseling